chromatone/chromatone.center/practice/midi/log/index.md

 ---
 title: Log
-subtitle: Inspect all the messages going through the MIDI bus, online in the browser
+description: Inspect all the messages going through the MIDI bus, online in the browser
 date: 2022-04-05
 cover: log.png
 ---